saba-negeye/bootcamp/ruby/homework/blog/README.md

 - Category Article Count: The number of articles in each category is displayed next to the category name.

 # Tasks
-1. ake task needs to be run to back fill existing categoris with no description. run rails categories:backfill_description
+1. rake task needs to be run to back fill existing categoris with no description. run `rails categories:backfill_description`

 # Authentication
 - The app uses basic authentication to restrict access to certain actions.
 Only signed-in users can create, edit, and delete categories and articles.